Teach your AI

 Deep Reference

-Only the exact HIG topic you asked about loads on demand.
-Not the entire guide — just what's relevant.
+Only the exact HIG topic you asked about loads.
+Not the entire guide — just the page you need.

 Project Context